-Students may have the opportunity to earn additional credit toward their degree through a Prior Learning Assessment (PLA).
-The College holds a class titled GNED 2301 Credit for Demonstrated Competency in which a faculty member reviews prior learning assessment according to best practices and in consultation with the registrar, department chairs, and/or the Academic Dean in order to determine the appropriate number of credits for which the student may qualify.
-No more than 30 semester hours of credit for prior learning shall be awarded toward a degree, and credits earned through PLA may not be eligible for financial aid.
+Students may have the opportunity to earn additional credit toward their degree through Credit by Demonstrated Competency (CDD).
+The College holds a class titled GNED 2301 Personal and Professional Development in which a faculty member reviews prior learning assessment according to best practices and in consultation with the Registrar, department chairs, and/or the Academic Dean in order to determine the appropriate number of credits for which the student may qualify.
+No more than 30 semester hours of credit for prior learning shall be awarded toward a degree, and credits earned through CDC may not be eligible for financial aid.
 A transfer credit evaluation of a student's portfolio will be completed upon successful completion of the class.